faleel03/Stakeholder-Analysis-Intern-/README.txt

 Tools and Technologies:

 	•	Python for data preprocessing and NLP
-	•	Tableau and Power BI for data visualization
+	•	Tableau for data visualization
 	•	Excel for data organization

 Outcome: